Marian Temple of Wanstead Community Gardeners emailed this appeal on 16 July 2022, shortly before the record heatwave struck Wanstead:

 YOUR STREET TREES NEED YOU.
 Please help them now in preparation to the excessive heat wave to come.
 Marian.

 Comment: Wanstead’s iconic sweet chestnut trees, planted in long avenues around the 18th-century Wanstead House, seem particularly vulnerable to drought and high temperatures.
 It looks like we’ve lost one on George Green and at least one other on Christchurch Green.
 The smaller sweet chestnuts (Castanea sativa) flowered as normal in June, but then leaves and catkins alike have shrivelled as if caught in a blast.
-Some of the medium-sized trees, including four or five near the Temple in Wanstead Park, look like they could go the same way.
-Time will tell which will survive.
+The same process has affected the top canopy of the ‘Witches’ Tree‘ in Bush Wood which probably dates back to the Tudor Wanstead House or earlier.
+Some of the medium-sized trees, including four or five near the Temple in Wanstead Park that are about 6 metres tall, seem to be going the same way.
+Time will tell which will survive (late August update: looks like three have died).

 The drought is not what is mainly giving the autumnal colour to the mature horse chestnuts (Aesculus hippocastanum, the web tells me), the leaf of which is the official logo of Redbridge council.
-The horse chestnuts are suffering as usual from fungal blight, as well as bacterial canker and leaf miner moths, and so dropping their leaves.
+The horse chestnuts are suffering as usual from fungal blight, as well as leaf miner moths and maybe bacterial canker, and so dropping their leaves.
 Sweet chestnuts are immune from most of those afflictions and usually look much healthier.
-This is a meteorological drought if not a hydrological one, heading for the lowest July rainfall on record.
+This is a meteorological drought if not a hydrological one, with the lowest July rainfall in records going back over 200 years.
 The Ornamental Water in the Park has no water north of the Grotto.

 However, it’s not just sweet chestnuts suffering.
 Some silver birches dropped leaves as temperatures rose, presumably to lower their water requirements, and the one on Wanstead High Street outside the picture-framers seems to have died.
-Cherry trees curled in the heat but seem to have scraped through by losing the outer thirds of their leaves; smaller London Planes have also dropped almost all their leaves if not given extra water.
+Cherry trees curled in the heat but seem to have scraped through by losing the outer thirds of their leaves (or more); smaller London Planes have also dropped almost all their leaves if not given extra water.
 Even small-leaved limes and a mature beech show signs of extreme thirst.
-While a hosepipe ban is likely in August, as many watering cans as you can carry won’t significantly worsen the water shortage and could save years of growth of a local tree.
+While a hosepipe ban is likely in August (from 24 Aug), as many watering cans as you can carry won’t significantly worsen the water shortage and could save years of growth of a local tree.
 There will be skill in triaging trees: which should cope; which are already too far gone; and which are where a little water will make a difference.
-Please contact us if you know about tree-age.
+Please contact us if you know about ‘tree-age’.